Building Scholarships

 How has LWC funded scholarships in past years?

 Leadership Washington County began offering scholarships to non-profit leaders in our community to the Class of 2012 (#25).
 The following program year, we created scholarship opportunities for small business owners.
-Five years ago, LWC created an additional scholarship category for self-funded applicants.
+In 2019, LWC created an additional scholarship category for self-funded applicants.
 There are many potential and current community leaders whose organizations will not or cannot support tuition or they may work part-time or volunteer full-time.
 LWC’s goal is to ensure that the core program is accessible to all who wish to advance our mission and actively participate in every aspect of the program.